postmanlabs/newman/MIGRATION.md

 The complete installation and usage guide is available here: https://github.com/postmanlabs/newman-reporter-html

-### Updating v1 Postman Collection format
+### Updating the v1 Postman Collection format
-Newman >= v4 drops support for v1 collection format.<br/>
+Newman >= v4 drops support for the v1 collection format.<br/>
-Use [Postman native application](https://www.getpostman.com/apps) to convert v1 collection format to v2 collection format.
+Use [Postman Native app](https://www.getpostman.com/apps) to export collections in the v2 format.

 ### CSV auto parse
 A [fix][pr1609] has been made to avoid parsing numbers inside quotes.<br/>